MomePP/dotfiles-config/README.md

 ```

 ### Keybindings
-Most of the shortcuts can be modified in [keymaps.lua](nvim/lua/keymaps.lua).
+Most of the keybindings can be modified in [keymaps.lua](nvim/lua/keymaps.lua).

 ### Plugins
 All the installed plugins are listed in [plugins.lua](nvim/lua/plugins.lua) or [plugins/](nvim/lua/plugins/)